UK Coronavirus Variant Rapidly Spreading In US, Study Shows - UrduPoint

 Ireland had got its outbreak under control by late 2020, but in January B.1.1.7 triggered an exponential wave there that it is now recovering from.

-The United States is the world's hardest-hit country, with more than 27 million confirmed cases and 460,000 deaths, but its last wave peaked around January 8 and infections have been dropping since.
+The United States has had the world's largest outbreak, with more than 27 million confirmed cases and 460,000 deaths, but its last wave peaked around January 8 and infections have been dropping since.

 The study's authors called for the United States to build up its Covid genomic surveillance system.